Christopher Glombard

-Christopher Glombard (born 5 June 1989) is a French-born Martiniquais international footballer who currently plays for the Martinique national team.
-He plays as a right back and is a former French youth international having earned caps at under-18 and under-19 level.
-Glombard is the younger brother of Luigi Glombard, who is also a football player and plays for Championnat National club Niort.
+Christopher Glombard (born 5 June 1989) is a footballer who plays as a right back for Championnat National 3 club Bassin d'Arcachon.
+Born in France, and a former French youth international, he plays for the Martinique national team.
+Glombard is the younger brother of Luigi Glombard, who is also a football player and is now retired.

 Career

 Prior to joining Reims on loan, Glombard was captain of the Bordeaux reserve team.
 On 28 May 2010, Bordeaux announced that the player would be joining Reims for the entire 2010–11 season alongside teammate Grzegorz Krychowiak.
 He made his professional debut on 13 August in a league match against Le Mans.